 The FCEC is committed to sensitising the denominations it serves by raising levels of interest in education.
-Through individual members' contacts and denominational press, it will seek to encourage the churches to take seriously their responsibilities to exercise their voices and keep them informed about developments and issues.
+Through the Free Churches Group's website, individual members' contacts and denominational networks, it will seek to encourage the churches to take seriously their responsibilities to exercise their voices, and keep them informed about developments and issues.

-The committee sees itself offering support for nonconformist Christians in the classroom and those serving on a school's governing body or the local SACRE.
+The committee sees itself offering support for nonconformist Christians who teach in schools, colleges and universities, and those who serve on governing bodies or the local SACRE.
 Individuals in any of these roles are to be encouraged to understand how they can put their Christian faith into practice, without inappropriate proselytising.
-The major ongoing task for the FCEC is to strengthen Free Church representation on SACREs.
-It will continue to support recruitment, to inform and network Free Church SACRE representatives through its newly established newsletter and to offer, where possible, training opportunities for members.
+A major ongoing task for the FCEC remains the strengthening of Free Church representation on SACREs.
+It will continue to support recruitment, to inform and network Free Church SACRE representatives and to offer, where possible, training opportunities for members.
 The FCEC also has work to do in critiquing published resources for learning and, where possible, encouraging coverage of the impact of the Free Churches on society and education.
+The FCEC has explored the context and opportunities in the three sectors of education: schools, further education and higher education, and made recommendations for continuing involvement in each of these.